De-extinction: How I learned to love Jurassic Park

 The benefits of de-extinction may not be the most clear.
 Not all species will provide an economic or ecological boost.
 And this process certainly won’t be cheap.
 But making the first computer wasn’t cheap either and no one could have predicted the impact that computers would make on the world.
 So to be frank, I feel like science for science’s sake is more than enough reason to support de-extinction.

-National Geographic site, it has a lot of different articles and videos on the topic.
+If you want to read more about de-extinction check out this National Geographic site, it has a lot of different articles and videos on the topic.
 And if you’re interested in learning more about the honey bee disappearance take a look here.

 -------------------------------------------------------------------------------------